 Thinking of Incentivizing Care?
 The Effect of Demand Subsidies on Informal Caregiving and Intergenerational Transfers

-We study the effect of demand-side subsidies to old age care recipients on both caregiving and intergenerational transfer decisions.
-We exploit two quasi-natural experiments referring to the inception of a universal and unconditional caregiving allowance in 2007 and its subsequent reduction in 2012.
-We find that the introduction of a caregiving allowance of a magnitude up to 530€ in 2011 increased the probability of informal caregiving by 32% and the intensity of care in 13.5 days/year.
-Consistently, we find that downstream (upstream) intergenerational transfers increased (decreased) in a magnitude of 29% (15%).
-The effects concentrate among middle and lower income households and were attenuated by the reduction of the subsidy.
+We show that demand side cash subsidies to care recipients alter both caregiving and intergenerational transfer decisions.
+We exploit a quasi-natural experiment referring to the inception of a universal caregiving allowance (in 2007 and its reduction in 2012).
+We find a caregiving subsidy (of a magnitude of 530€ in 2011) to increase the probability of informal caregiving by 32% (the intensity of care in 13.5 days/year).
+Similarly, we find that downstream (upstream) intergenerational transfers increased (decreased) in a magnitude of 29% (15%).
+The effects concentrate among middle and lower income households, and were attenuated by the reduction of the subsidy.

-Keywords: caregiving, intergenerational transfers, unconditional transfer, difference-in-differences, long-term care, family transfers, exchange motivation, caregiving allowances, demand-side cash subsidies
+Keywords: caregiving, intergenerational transfers, difference-in-differences, long-term care, family transfers, exchange motivation, caregiving allowances, demand side cash subsidies

 Suggested Citation: Suggested Citation